-Automotive and Diesel students may have their Equipment Fee waived if student owns a multimeter.
-Equipment fees are due prior to the first day or class. 。 Automotive and Diesel students may h ave their Equipment Fee waived if student owns a multimeter.
-Equipment fees are due prior to the first day c -- -- --

-+ Laptop fee may be waived if the student owns a laptop that meets system requirements.
+- Automotive and Diesel students may have their Equipment Fee waived if student owns a multimeter.
+Equipment fees are due prior to the first day of class. - + Laptop fee may be waived if the student owns a laptop that meets system requirements.